 But we’re grown up now, and there’s a new sweet scent in town, Gingerbread.
 I love, LOVE, LOVE gingerbread.

 And since I’m older, I’ve moved on from body spray and into the world of great-smelling exfoliators like this here Whipped Gingerbread Sugar Scrub.

 This is seriously the best sugar scrub I’ve ever used, and it makes for an awesome last-minute gift for your girlfriends, sisters, or mom!

 The best part about this scrub?
 There’s no need for any crazy essential oils, everything you need is right in your pantry!
 Awesome, right?

-This Whipped Gingerbread Sugar Scrub blends spices and moisture rich coconut oil with sweet exfoliating brown and pure cane sugars into an at-home skincare product that your body is sure to love as much as your nose and wallet!
+This DIY Gingerbread Sugar Scrub blends spices and moisture-rich coconut oil with sweet exfoliating brown and pure cane sugars into an at-home skincare product that your body is sure to love as much as your nose and wallet!